AmauryCarrade/URLShortener/README.md

 <?php
 	// The title displayed in the home page of the shortener.
 	$config['title'] = 'µRL Shortener';

 	// IMPORTANT: Set to true if URL rewriting is enabled.
 	// This can be changed at any moment without problems.
 	// Unrewrited links always works; but obviously, rewrited links works only with URL rewriting
 	// enabled in your webserver configuration, regardless to this configuration point.
 	$config['rewriteEnabled'] = false;

 	// True if the number of links must be displayed.
 	$config['countLinks'] = true;

 	// True if a list of links must be available.
 	$config['listLinks'] = true;

 	// True if some light statistics must be displayed (only number of access).
 	// Statistics are displayed in the list of the links (if any), and at the URL
 	// http://linkToShortener.com/<linkId>+ .
 	$config['stats'] = true;

+	// True if an user can delete his own links.
+	// The deletion is allowed only if the user has created the link and if he is the only one who had created it.
+	$config['allowDeletion'] = true;

 	// The file where data is stored.
 	// This file must be readable and writable.
 	$config['dataFile'] = 'data/data.php';

 	// Put here a random value.
 Example: ask your cat to walk on the keyboard. define('SALT', 'Change me!');
 	// Do not change this salt after the first use, because change it will remove all associations